- En Español

-- Nearly ⅔ (64%) of consumers say they are making at least half their grains whole, with about nearly half of these respondents telling us they go well beyond that, nearly always choosing whole grain options.
+- Nearly ⅔ (64%) of consumers say they are making at least half their grains whole, with about half of these respondents telling us they go well beyond that, nearly always choosing whole grain options.

 - Despite media hype about low-carb and grain-free fad diets, 96% of consumers tell us their whole grain consumption has either increased or is holding steady compared with ﬁve years ago.

 The whole grains that top the charts are longtime favorites.